MetaCoq/metacoq/README.md

 The easiest way to get all is through [opam](http://opam.ocaml.org):

 You might want to create a "switch" (an environment of `opam` packages) for `Coq` if you don't have one yet.
-If you are using opam2 this works as follows:
+You need to use **opam 2** to obtain the right version of `Equations`.

     # opam switch create coq.8.8.2 4.04.1
     # eval $(opam env)

-Or if you are still using opam 1:

-    # opam switch -A 4.04.1 coq.8.8.2
-    # eval `opam config env`

-This creates the `coq.8.8.1` switch which initially contains only the basic `OCaml` `4.04.1` compiler, and puts you in the right environment (check with `ocamlc -v`).
+This creates the `coq.8.8.2` switch which initially contains only the basic `OCaml` `4.04.1` compiler, and puts you in the right environment (check with `ocamlc -v`).